-NXF proud to publish Issue 300 of GCN
+NXF proud to publish 300th issue of GCN

 The National LGBT Federation (NXF) is an Irish community organisation striving to advance equality and end the discrimination of LGBT people in Ireland and internationally.
 While the NXF aims to achieve this social change through a variety of means – advocacy, symposia and events that celebrate our vibrant and diverse community, including The GALAS – GCN (Gay Community News) has been the flagship of our organisation for 26 out of our proud 35-year history.
 Indeed, GCN has been at the heart of the entire LGBT community since the first eight-page issue was published on February 10, 1988.

 For so many of those pre-Internet years, GCN was the single source of information for the LGBT community.
 The listings pages alone enabled community and support groups to form, populate and survive.
 GCN helped to foster and facilitate a ‘connection’ that enabled engagement and a sense of belonging.
 Moreover, in an era of limited to no lesbian and gay visibility in Irish media and culture, GCN provided visual and cultural representation and a respite from heteronormativity, the magnitude of which can never be underestimated.

 Of course, GCN has also chronicled the story of the Irish LGBT community.
 In doing all of the above, GCN has played a pivotal role in inspiring a confidence and enabling us to develop and, crucially, celebrate a diverse LGBT community in Ireland.